cbadura/cbadura/README.md

 ## ABOUT ME

-🌱 I’m currently a student in software engineering on Qwasar/Upskill
+🌱 I’m currently a student in software engineering on Qwasar/Upskill, will start at 42 Berlin in Nov.
+'22

 👀 For the last six months I've been interested in the C language, UNIX and systems programming